TissueMAPS/TissueMAPS/docs/user_guide.rst

    :width: 75%
    :align: center

-   Pipeline and module settings.
+   Module renaming.

-   A module can be renamed by clicking on its name.
+   A module can be renamed by clicking on the textfield in the respective pipeline item.
 Enter a new name in the provided field and press enter.
+Note, that the name in the "Module Settings" column remains unchanged.
+It continues to refer to the module source file.

 .. note:: Names of modules in the pipeline must be unique.
 When adding the same module twice, it will be automatically renamed by appending it with a number.
 Be aware that names of module outputs must be hashable and therefore also unique.
 Best practice is to use to use the module as a namespace: ``<module_name>.<output_argument_name>``, e.g. ``smooth.smoothed_image`` for the above example.
 Since module names must be unique the resulting *output* will consequently have a unique name, too.